Why the Labour Party has been central to political strategy

 On the other hand in 2024 its intervention resulted in a bigger Labour majority when it stood against the Tories everywhere and opened the door to Labour gains.
 People are more open to voting for parties other than the Conservatives, Labour or the Liberals.
 The restructuring and decline of British industries have meant working class communities are disaggregated and the tribal adherence to always voting Labour has much diminished.
 Social media plays a much greater role too in disrupting traditional voting patterns.
 Voters have a more individualistic and transactional attitude

 The Labour party under Tony Blair, who governed from 1997 to 2010, decisively broke even with its tepid social democratic posturing.
 Indeed he insisted that the aims of Labour, written on every membership card that talked about common ownership, were removed.
-He failed to roll back nearly all of Margaret Thatcher’s anti working class policies – the anti-trade union laws, the privatisation of practically all the publicly owned sectors of the economy like telecoms, energy, water, transport and so on and the destruction local authority services, particularly housing.
+He failed to roll back nearly all of Margaret Thatcher’s anti working class policies – the anti-trade union laws, the privatisation of practically all the publicly owned sectors of the economy like telecoms, energy, water, transport and so on and the destruction of local authority services, particularly housing.

 Rise and fall of Corbynism…and the Palestine effect